Alternate states and intermingledness in complex high-dimensional systems: Workflow

 \subsection{Feature extraction}

-Our goal is to group the existing simulations into a small set of unique and distinguishable attractors.
-Our central assumption in this process is that there has to be at least one feature of the attractors for which they are well distinguishable.
-If such a feature does not exist, the dataset is not multistable.
+Our goal is to group the existing simulations into a small set of unique and distinguishable alternate states.
+In the analysis of multistability these are coexisting attractors of multistable systems.
+Our central assumption in this process is that there has to be at least one \emph{feature} of the alternate states for which they are well distinguishable.
+If such a feature does not exist, the dataset does not contain unique and distinguishable alternate states.

 We formalize this in Step 3. with the concept of the \emph{feature space}.
 Each trajectory of the projected dynamical system is transformed into a \emph{feature vector}: a collection of statistics extracted from the timeseries that describe various aspects of the trajectory.
-For example, a feature could be the global mean temperature averaged over the final 10 percent of a simulated time series, which likely indicates the temperature the model has stabilized at, or the overall variance of the maximum temperature, which indicates the variability in extremes.
-The assumption is that if the feature dimensions are well chosen, feature vectors belonging to the same attractor cluster together so that each attractor forms a distinct cluster (a cloud of points) in feature space.
+For example, a feature could be the global mean temperature averaged over the final 10 percent of a simulated timeseries, which likely indicates the temperature the model has stabilized at, or the overall variance of the maximum temperature, which indicates the variability in extremes.
+The assumption is that if the feature dimensions are well chosen, feature vectors belonging to the same alternate state cluster together so that they form a distinct cluster (a cloud of points) in feature space.
 This is highlighted in Step 3. of Fig.~\ref{fig:summary}.